-For this introductory tutorial we are building a simple app with a few screens:
+We are building a simple app with a few screens:

 Let’s get started!

-First off we are going to duplicate the design template and connect it to Bravo:
+As we're using a sample app, we are going to duplicate the design template and connect it to Bravo:

 2. In your duplicated file, click Share, then

 Copy link.
 Make sure the permission for "Anyone with the link" is

 4. Paste the link from step 2 into the input field.
 Click Connect Bravorized Figma file.

 5. Once the app is successfully created you will see the app screens imported from your design.